Guide to Contest a Will in NSW

 If negotiations and/or mediation prove unsuccessful and the matter proceeds to a court hearing, it can often take 1-2 years before an outcome (a court decision) is achieved or longer if a party appeals the decision to a higher court (the Court of Appeal).

-Mediation is an alternative dispute resolution process whereby the parties meet with an independent, impartial and neutral third-party mediator who assists the parties with the negotiations and helps facilitate settlement of the issues.
+Mediation is an alternative dispute resolution process whereby the parties meet with an independent, impartial and neutral third party mediator who assists the parties with the negotiations and helps facilitate settlement of the issues.

 Parties are usually required to attend mediation before a matter is listed for a court hearing.